5-0: Rye Cove unbeaten after rout of Blue Devils

 Lane added another score on a one-yard plunge and then threw to Kaden Bowen for two as they took a 22-7 lead just before halftime.

-Castlewood (1-4, 0-2) was their own worst enemy.
-They finished the contest with seven turnovers, coming from five interceptions and two lost fumbles.
+Castlewood (1-4, 0-2) was its own worst enemy.
+The Blue Devils finished the contest with seven turnovers, coming from five interceptions and two lost fumbles.

 “We’re not beating anybody with seven turnovers,” said Castlewood coach Bubba Edwards.
 “Hat’s off to Rye Cove.
 Man, they play well and are coached well.
 We just made too many mistakes.”